Table of Content

 Berserking

-Starting at 3rd level, you enter a frenzied state when you Rage.
+Starting at 3rd level, when you enter a Rage, you fly into a reckless frenzy.

 Mindless Rage